AdobeDocs/journey-optimizer-learn.en/help/challenges/create-summer-collection-announcement-challenge.md

 ---
-title: ]Create a Summer Collection Announcement - Challenge
+title: Create a Summer Collection Announcement - Challenge
 description: Send a summer collection announcement to a segment of existing customers' to promote the new Luma summer collection.
 kt: 8109
-feature: Journeys
 role: User
 level: Beginner
 ---